33-35 Parker Street, Templestowe VIC 3106

 Blood Testing

-Annual blood testing for pets over seven years old is also an excellent way of detecting disease.
-Animals with diabetes, kidney disease, liver disease and even tumours often do not show signs of the disease until they are very sick.
-Screenings for diabetes, kidney disease and liver problems are important as they can help us diagnose these conditions while your pet is still healthy.
-Blood can be taken without sedation and test results are received very quickly.
+Annual blood testing for pets over seven years old is strongly recommended for early detection screening.
+Animals with diabetes, kidney disease, liver disease and even tumours/cancers often do not show signs of the disease until they are very sick.
+Routine yearly screenings are extremely important as they can help us diagnose these conditions while your pet is still healthy, with early intervention providing better long term outcomes for our canine companions.
+A blood sample can be collected in consult, with test results often back by the next day.

 Arthritis